Get a kubeconfig file for your virtual cluster

-To "use" a virtual cluster, as in connect to the virtual cluster Kubernetes API server, you can manually construct a kubeconfig or use the vCluster CLI to automatically create and update your kubeconfig.
+To connect to a virtual cluster's Kubernetes API server, you can either manually create a kubeconfig file or use the vCluster CLI to generate and update it automatically.

 The easiest way to retrieve a kubeconfig for your virtual cluster is by using the vCluster CLI.